 While this concern might be minimal compared to your need to get a job, being happy in your new city should still be something you think about.
 Instead of looking at the official city website — which, let’s face it, will say only positive things — read up on what people are saying about the city online.
 A good place to start is the list of cities and countries that rank best on the happiness index, affordable to live in, have good work-life balance and more.

-There’s going to be lots of talk online about whatever city you move to, because people are always coming and going with little time to prepare.
-In fact, in 2016, 20 percent of people who had to relocate did so because of a job, so you won’t be alone in your rush to both move in and learn about where you are.
+There’s going to be lots of talk online about whatever city you move to.
+This is because people are always coming and going with little time to prepare.
+In fact, in 2016, 20 percent of people who had to relocate did so because of a job.
+So you won’t be alone in your rush to both move in and learn about where you are.

 6. What’s Traffic Like?

-Traffic isn’t something people generally like to think about, but it’s key when you’re thinking of relocating because it’ll determine where you live and how much of a commute you’ll have each day.
-You can look up what people are saying online, but the best way to do it is find a place you think you might like to live in and use an online map during rush-hour times to see how long it’d take you to get to work.
+Traffic isn’t something people generally like to think about.
+But it’s key when you’re thinking of relocating because it’ll determine where you live.
+Plus, how much of a commute you’ll have each day.
+You can look up what people are saying online.
+Yet, the best way to do it is to find a place you think you might like to live in and use an online map during rush-hour times to see how long it’d take you to get to work.

-You might be thinking of only living 15 miles from your new job, but in a city with heavy traffic, that could be hours of driving each day.
-If at all possible, try out the route you might take to work with an online map, or visit the city before you move to test out the roads yourself.
+You might be thinking of only living 15 miles from your new job.
+That sounds great.
+But in a city with heavy traffic, that could be hours of driving each day.
+If at all possible, try out the route you might take to work with an online map.
+Or visit the city before you move to test out the roads yourself.